-Step 2:Give authority to user to make changes in SAML Connector (web.config File).
+Step 2:Steps to give authority to user to make changes in SAML Connector (web.config File).

 Step 3: Open SAML ASP.NET Connector on Browser

-- Register into SSO connector by providing a valid username and password.
+Login to SAML connector by providing your registered miniOrange username and password.

 Step 4: Configure your Identity Provider

-- You need to provider these SP Entity ID and ACS URL values while configuring your Identity Provider.
+You need to provide these SP Entity ID and ACS URL values while configuring your Identity Provider.